Protecting yourself after a microdiscectomy procedure caused by a car accident

 If you are concerned with healthcare costs associated with your car accident, accessing treatment, or making sure the insurance company is taking your injuries into account, Vrana Law Firm offers free consultations with an attorney to discuss your situation.

-Kel Vrana and Chandra Farris are personal injury attorneys with experience handling serious injuries such as microdiscectomy.
+Kel Vrana and Chandra Lehn are personal injury attorneys with experience handling serious injuries such as microdiscectomy.
 If you have been in a car accident with severe injuries in Scottsdale, Tempe, Mesa, Gilbert or elsewhere in the East Valley we can meet you in our Tempe office.
-If you live in the West Valley we can also meet you in our Peoria or Surprise offices to discuss your claim.
+If you have been in a car accident with severe injuries in Scottsdale, Tempe, Mesa, Gilbert or elsewhere in the East Valley we can meet you in our Tempe office, or over the phone.